 Consistent.
-No required habitat conservation offsets have been identified in the EIR.
+No required habitat conservation offsets have been identified in the EIR or the Addendum to the EIR.

 RE Policy 4.9: Encourage RE facility developers to design projects in ways that provide sanctuary (i.e., a safe place to nest, breed and/or feed) for native bees, butterflies and birds where feasible and appropriate, according to expert recommendations.